 The trend has really taken off in recent months, to the point where French operators and aggregators, in consultation with AF2M, have decided to introduce new rules for sending SMS Push (A2P).

-The new rules implemented by the operators :
+The new rules introduced by operators

 Similarly, overly generic Sender IDs such as " SMS Info" are prohibited.